 “I think every new nurse is nervous,” Deindorfer said.
 “I know I worried if I was being too task oriented or if I was managing my time well.
 Having other nurse residents to talk to was helpful.
 This program gives us an extra opportunity to come together and talk about some of the things new grads may feel from month to month.
 It feels like you have an extra layer of support and you don’t just get tossed into it.”

 Deindorfer also participated in Novant Health’s Student Nurse Apprentice Program, or SNAP.
-The 10-week summer training program, completed by nursing students between their junior and senior years of college, began in the greater Winston-Salem market in 2015 and expanded to the greater Charlotte and Northern Virginia markets in 2016 and 2017.
+The 10-week summer training program, completed by nursing students between their junior and senior years of college, began in the greater Winston-Salem market in 2015 and expanded to the greater Charlotte market in 2016 and 2017.

 ‘You’re not alone’